benNthen/aws-ai-image-recognition/README.md

 First half of the file contains a function that connects and sends the image file as data to the online AWS API 'Rekognition'.
 Once a connection between the program and the API has been established, the DetectLabels action is then selected and used to analyze the image.
 The matching results are returned as a string array of data that is then stored in the 'json-data.txt'.
-(`boto3.py` is imported in this code.
-Its used to establish the online connection AWS API 'Rekognition'.)
-(`image_helpers.py` contains one function that extracts and reads the image file from the images folder.)

 ```python
 import boto3